 - Perkins loan repayment and loan history is available through the University Accounting Service (UAS).
 After creating your online account you will have 24/7 access to your loan details and payment information.

 Private alternative loan totals are NOT provided through these sites and their required monthly payments are not included in the calculation of your repayment.
 These loan totals should be researched separately if you have applied for and received a third party loan in the past.
-This includes lenders from our Preferred Lender List such as Discover, Wells Fargo, or Custom Choice.
-You may have also obtained loans from other lenders that are not included in this list.
 For current loan total and repayment requirements you should contact your alternative loan lender directly.
 If you do not know if you have borrowed from a private lender you should contact all schools that have previously attended in order to get information on your borrowing history at that school.
 To obtain details about ALL loans that you have received while attending Ferris, go to the "Loan History" link in MyFSU under the Academics and Services tab.

 If you have multiple student loan payments each month, high payments, or variable interest rates, it may benefit you to consolidate your student loans.
 Your new consolidation loan interest rate is taken from the weighted average of your existing loans which could reduce the amount of interest you pay.
 While consolidation can save you money on interest, it isn’t right for every borrower, as it could increase the length of time until you pay your loans off or temporarily lower your credit score by appearing as a new item on your credit report.
 You may also lose important benefits if you consolidate, such as interest rate discounts, cancellation eligibility, or loss of grace period.

 For answers to whether or not consolidation may benefit you, which loans you can consolidate, and how to start the process click here.